-And, if by any chance such a WordPress plugin does not exist, then one can certainly be coded for you at a reasonable cost.
+And, if by chance such a WordPress plugin is not available, then it can probably be created for you for a reasonable price.

-Hopefully, this post has given you a better understanding of plugins – what they are and how they can to improve your website.
-See our published posts to learn about more popular WP plugins that we recommend using.
+Hopefully, this post has given you a better understanding of plugins – what plugins are and how they can help expand your blog.
+See our published posts to learn about more popular WordPress plugins that we recommend using.

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya